 A number of rooms are fitted with equipment that allows certain seizures to be detected the moment they occur, ensuring there is a quick response by our security team if required.
 Further details are available on request.
 We will contact you after you apply for accommodation to check whether the equipment is suitable for your condition.

-Once you've moved
+Once you've moved into university accommodation

 You can apply to move to a different hall or flat within our owned or leased accommodation, and this can be arranged, subject to availability.